The Only Ones: Reunions

-In an interview published in the 10 November 2006 issue of the tabloid newspaper, The Daily Record, Alan Mair commented that he was set to reform The Only Ones after "Another Girl, Another Planet" was used in a Vodafone ad campaign in 2006, and picked up as the introduction theme to Irish DJ Dave Fanning's radio show.
+In an interview published in the 10 November 2006 issue of the tabloid newspaper, the Daily Record, Alan Mair commented that he was set to reform the Only Ones after "Another Girl, Another Planet" was used in a Vodafone ad campaign in 2006, and picked up as the introduction theme to Irish DJ Dave Fanning's radio show.
 On 21 February 2007, Perry confirmed via his MySpace page that the band would reform for a five-date UK tour in June.
 Besides these dates, they played a number of festivals, debuting at All Tomorrow's Parties festival in Minehead, England, on 27 April.
 During the summer, they also played at the two-part Wireless Festival in Hyde Park, London, Harewood House, (near Leeds), and the Connect Music Festival at Inveraray Castle in Scotland on 1 September.

 News of the tour prompted coverage in several UK national newspapers and the dates were met with positive reviews.
 During these gigs, the band played a new song called "Dreamt She Could Fly".

 The press also reported that three of the band were keen to record a new studio album following the tour, but that Perrett seemed hesitant.
 In April 2008, the band were seen on Later... with Jools Holland performing their song, "Another Girl, Another Planet", and a new song entitled "Black Operations".
 The band also played other new songs including "Is This How Much You Care" and "Magic Tablet" live on a Canal+ TV special in Paris and an acoustic/unplugged session for Radio 6 Queens of Noize.
 A live DVD of the Shepherd's Bush Empire show was released in March 2008.
 Other rumoured releases included DVDs from a show on the band's last US tour, and a re-release of Faster Than Lightning, which was released on VHS in 1991 and on DVD in 2012.

 All three CBS studio albums, remastered by Alan Mair, were re-released with bonus tracks in February 2009.
 "Another Girl, Another Planet" was used in the film D.E.B.S.
 (2004), as well as in the 2010 hit film Paul.
 Sony BMG announced a January 2012 release date for an Only Ones box set in the "Original Album Classics" series.
-The set comprised the three remastered studio albums, plus various B-sides and out-takes.
+The set comprised all three of their studio albums remastered, plus various B-sides and out-takes.
 The Only Ones topped the bill at the 2012 Rebellion Festival in Blackpool on 4 August of that year.